 Computes the tie points between overlapped mosaic dataset items.
 The tie points can then be used to compute the block adjustments for the mosaic dataset.

 Generates a report after performing ortho mapping block adjustment to a mosaic dataset.
 The report is critical in evaluating the quality and accuracy of the ortho mapping products.

 Computes 3D points from stereo pairs and outputs a point cloud as a set of LAS files.

-Interpolates a digital terrain model (DSM) or a digital surface model (DSM) from a point cloud, using one of the provided interpolation methods.
+Interpolates a digital terrain model (DTM) or a digital surface model (DSM) from a point cloud using one of the interpolation methods provided.